 We have adopted a Code of Conduct and Business Ethics Policy, or the Code of Conduct, which applies to all of our directors, officers, employees, agents and representatives.
 The Code of Conduct is designed to ensure that our business is conducted in a consistently legal and ethical manner, including the handling of related party transactions.
-Our Code of Conduct contains our Related Party Transactions Policy, which is described in "Related Party Transactions Policy" below.
+Our Code of Conduct contains our Related Party Transactions Policy, which is described under "Related Party Transactions" below.
 Additionally, our Code of Conduct includes policies on political contributions, labor and human rights and workplace practices.

-Code of Ethics Policy
+Code of Ethics

-To supplement the Code of Conduct, we have adopted a Code of Ethics Policy, or the Code of Ethics, which applies to those with important roles in the financial reporting process, including: (i) our Chief Executive Officer, the Senior Vice President and Chief Financial Officer, the Vice President, Global Internal Audit, the Chief Accounting Officer or Controller or persons performing similar functions; (ii) the President and Chief Operating Officer, any other senior vice president or vice president and any other senior executives designated by the Board; and (iii) our Board.
+To supplement the Code of Conduct, we have adopted a Code of Ethics that applies to those persons with important roles in the financial reporting process, including: (i) the Chief Executive Officer, the Senior Vice President and Chief Financial Officer, the Vice President, Global Internal Audit, the Chief Accounting Officer or Controller or persons performing similar functions; (ii) the President and Chief Operating Officer, any other senior vice president or vice president and any other senior executives designated by the Board; and (iii) the members of our Board.

-To promote a corporate culture of transparency, integrity and honesty, the Code of Ethics requires that our Senior Financial Officers, Executive Officers and Board, among other things:
+To promote a corporate culture of transparency, integrity and honesty, the Code of Ethics requires that our senior financial officers, executive officers and Board members, among other things:

-- Promote an honest and ethical culture; - Comply with our policies and all applicable governmental laws, rules and regulations; - Consult and report any known or believed violations of the Code of Conduct to the appropriate persons; - Provide full, fair, accurate, timely and understandable disclosure in all of our reports and communications; and - Periodically reaffirm his or her commitment to the Code of Conduct.
+- promote an honest and ethical culture; - comply with our policies and all applicable governmental laws, rules and regulations; - consult and report any known or believed violations of the Code of Conduct to the appropriate persons; - provide full, fair, accurate, timely and understandable disclosure in all of our reports and communications; and - periodically reaffirm his or her commitment to the Code of Conduct.